How You Remind Me

 "How You Remind Me" is a song by Canadian rock band Nickelback.
-Written by lead singer Chad Kroeger and composed by the band, the track was released on July 17, 2001, as the lead single from their third studio album, Silver Side Up (2001).
-A "Gold Mix" was made for latter editions of the single with the heavier guitars edited out of the chorus.
-Kroeger referred to this song as the song that put Nickelback on the map when played at their concert in Sturgis, South Dakota.
+With lyrics written by lead singer Chad Kroeger and music composed by the band, the power ballad was released on July 17, 2001, as the lead single from their third studio album, Silver Side Up (2001).
+A "Gold Mix" was made for later editions of the single, with the heavier guitars edited out of the chorus.

-Considered to be Nickelback's signature song, "How You Remind Me" reached the top of the US Billboard Hot 100 and was named the number-one most played song on US radio of the 2000s decade by Nielsen Soundscan, being spun over 1.2 million times on US airwaves since its release in 2001 to the end of 2009.
+Considered Nickelback's signature song, "How You Remind Me" reached the top of the US Billboard Hot 100 and was named the number-one most played song on US radio of the 2000s decade by Nielsen Soundscan, being spun over 1.2 million times on US airwaves since its release in 2001 to the end of 2009.
 The song was ranked fourth on the Billboard Hot 100 Songs of the Decade and 75th on the UK decade-end chart.
 It was nominated for the Kerrang!
 Award for Best Single.
 "How You Remind Me" was also rated the number-one rock song and number-four alternative song of the decade of the 2000s by Billboard.

-The song was featured in the music video game Guitar Hero: Warriors of Rock and in a recut, PG-13 version of Deadpool 2 titled Once Upon a Deadpool.
-The song played a large role in a Saturday Night Live skit on March 10, 2018, with Sterling K. Brown in which the lyrics are a dying woman's final words.
+The song was featured in the music video game Guitar Hero: Warriors of Rock and in a recut, PG-13 version of the 2018 Deadpool 2 titled Once Upon a Deadpool.
+The song played a large role in a Saturday Night Live skit on March 10, 2018, with Sterling K. Brown in which the lyrics are a dying old woman named Mrs. Gomez (Melissa Villaseñor)'s final words.

 Background

-Lead singer Chad Kroeger had the first four lines of the song written in his black book of notes.
+Lead singer Chad Kroeger had the first four lines of "How You Remind Me", a post-grunge, hard rock and alternative rock song, written in his black book of notes.
 One day he got into an argument with his then-girlfriend in their Vancouver apartment.
 He went to the basement, turned on his recording microphone, and started improvising and singing the song loudly, hoping she would get the message how upset he was.
 Instead, she told him it sounded great.
 "Somewhere between 45 minutes and an hour, I had the whole thing fleshed out: lyrics, melody, chords, the whole nine yards," he said.

 He added, "It wasn't supposed to be a vengeful anthem; it was supposed to be what it was.
 I think it always felt like that in the moment, because we just had an argument, and I felt like striking back.
 But I find it to be a sarcastic look at relationships.
 [Like the line] 'Are we having fun yet?'
 That's full sarcasm."

 Kroeger brought a skeleton version of the song to his band as a last-minute addition a week before they were to start recording Silver Side Up, and they worked on the song together.